Age-related Macular Degeneration (AMD)

 5. Sit closer to the television; this should not adversely affect your vision.

-6. If your consultant considers your vision to be bad enough, you may be registered as partially sighted or as blind.
-This may entitle you to additional help, such as rent rebates, a disabled parking permit, reduced television licence fees, and a free radio / cassette player.
+6. If your consultant considers your vision to be bad enough, they may register you as partially sighted or blind.
+This may entitle you to additional help.
+This can include rent rebates, a disabled parking permit, reduced television licence fees, and a free radio / cassette player.

-It is important to remember that AMD does not lead to total blindness, although your central vision will become increasingly difficult to maintain.
+It is important to remember that AMD does not lead to total blindness.
+However, your central vision will become increasingly difficult to maintain.
 Your peripheral vision (side vision) should remain less affected.